top of page

 anxious and pull significantly less when I'm relaxed and happy.
 There

-are many people struggling with trichotillomania and many might not even
+are many people struggling with trichotillomania and many might

-color that may not have the tools and resources to navigate this mental
+of color that may not have the tools and resources to navigate this mental

 health disorder.